OctopusDeploy/blog/blog/2020-07/java-ci-cd-co/from-jar-to-docker/index.md

 There is perhaps no public project that better captures a long lived Java application than [Spring Petclinic](https://projects.spring.io/spring-petclinic/).
 It started life way back in the early 2000s, and despite being based on an old release of Spring Boot, is still proudly featured on the Spring website.

 Our journey from local builds and manual deployments through to a complete [Continuous Integration (CI)](/blog/2020-07/java-ci-cd-co/from-local-to-ci/index.md), [Continuous Deployment (CD)](/blog/2020-07/java-ci-cd-co/from-ci-to-cd/index.md), and [Continuous Operation (CO)](/blog/2020-07/java-ci-cd-co/from-cd-to-co/index.md), or CI/CD/CO, lifecycle starts with a local build of pet clinic on a local workstation.
-At the end of this blog post we'll have containerized this application with Docker to provide a repeatable build and execution.
+At the end of this blog post we'll have containerized this application with Docker to provide a repeatable build and execution environment.

 ## Starting with a local build